-Lufthansa’s A380 fleet was grounded at the beginning of the pandemic, and the planes have been in long term storage in France and Spain ever since.
-Lufthansa had revealed that it would only bring back these planes “in the event of an unexpectedly rapid market recovery.”
+Lufthansa’s A380 fleet was grounded at the beginning of the pandemic, and the planes were in long term storage in France and Spain for a few years.
+At the time, Lufthansa claimed that it would only bring back these planes “in the event of an unexpectedly rapid market recovery.”

-Lufthansa is attributing the return of the Airbus A380 to two factors:
+Lufthansa has attributed the return of the Airbus A380 to two factors:

 - The steep rise in customer demand, as we’re seeing the demand for international air travel recover more quickly than airlines had anticipated